-In the financial year April 2019 - April 2020 the school received £72,799 SEND funding of which £65,030 was notional funding.
-This increased to £96,612 in April 2020 - April 2021 with £89,332 of notional funding due to changes in allocations of funding through the national funding formula.
-The breakdown of this funding is shared with Governors alongside the rationale behind the specific spending of this money.
+In the financial year April 2020 - April 2021 the school received £96,612 SEND funding of which £89,332 was notional funding.
+Notional funding for April 2021 - April 2022 increased to £93,967.
+A breakdown of this funding is shared with governors alongside the rationale behind the specific spending of this money.
 Some of the main purchases include:

-- Staffing to support SEND children in accessing the curriculum and meeting their Pupil Profile targets. - Additional resources to support specific interventions or reasonable adjustments. - Local Authority SEND SLA at Bronze Level. - Additional SEN School Effectiveness Team time as part of GST. - 14 sessions were purchased with the Local Authority Educational Psychologist, although these were not all used due to restrictions as a result of COVID-19.
+- Staffing to support SEND children in accessing the curriculum and meeting their Pupil Profile targets. - Additional resources to support specific interventions or reasonable adjustments. - Additional SEN School Effectiveness Team time as part of GST. - Funding for SEND pupils to access specific extra-curricular clubs and wider provision.

+• 14 sessions were purchased with the Local Authority Educational Psychologist, although these were not all used due to restrictions as a result of COVID-19 and lack of capacity at the Local Authority.